ArcanaFramework/arcana/docs/source/deployment.rst

 * description of input that will be exposed to the XNAT UI
 * the row frequency of the column (see :ref:`data_spaces` and :ref:`data_columns`)

-Parameters are passed directly through the pipeline add method (see :ref:`Pipelines`) that is run in the container, and consist of a 2-tuple with
+Parameters are passed directly through the pipeline add method (see :ref:`applying_workflows`) that is run in the container, and consist of a 2-tuple with

 * name of field in the pydra task input interface